EnTT 3.15.0

 This class introduces a nice-to-have model based on events and listeners.

-More in general, it's a handy tool when the derived classes wrap asynchronous operations but it's not limited to such uses.
+More in general, it is a handy tool when the derived classes wrap asynchronous operations, but it is not limited to such uses.